AnabelSMRuggiero/sbmltoodepy/README.md

 model.RunSimulation(deltaT, absoluteTolerance = 1e-12, relativeTolerance = 1e-6)
 ```

+Please see Tutorial.md for more information.

-The following python packages were used in this project:
+The following python packages were used in this project and are needed to generate and run python models:
 * [NumPy][1]
 * [SciPy][2]
 * [libSBML][3]